port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 <br/><br/>

 6. Now we'll define the backend of the action.
-Port supports multiple invocation types, for this tutorial we will use a `Github workflow` or `Gitlab pipelines`.
+Port supports multiple invocation types, for this tutorial you can use a `Github workflow` or a `Gitlab pipeline`.

 <Tabs groupId="git-provider" queryString values={[
 {label: "Github", value: "github"},